 TMJ disorder can manifest with various symptoms that may range from mild discomfort to debilitating pain:

 Accurate diagnosis is essential for effective TMJ treatment.
-Dr. Cohen’s diagnostic process includes:
+The diagnostic process includes:

 Comprehensive Medical History